Dr Julia Grothaus

 Julia has extensive experience in complex domestic and international dispute resolution including litigation, international arbitration and alternative dispute resolution in the context of a range of contentious matters, particularly post-M&A and corporate disputes and competition litigation.
 Further core areas are contractual disputes as well as drafting and negotiating of commercial contracts, dispute resolution clauses and general terms and conditions.

-Julia advises both German and international clients especially from the automotive, banks, industrials and consumer sectors, and often works closely with the firm’s Corporate, Competition, Banking, Tax and Insolvency practices in cross-office, multidisciplinary teams.
+Julia advises a broad range of German and international clients especially from the automotive, banks, consumer, industrials and tech sectors, and often works closely with the firm’s Corporate, Competition, Banking, Tax and Insolvency practices in cross-office, multidisciplinary teams.

 Julia has advised on a full range of confidential international arbitration and litigation matters.
 Publicly known examples are: